kenyamano/JapanDecides2021/README.md

 # Support page for Economic Policy Trilemma

+Japan Decides 2021, Chapter 17

-Economic Policy Trilemma: Macroeconomic Politics in the 2021 Election. \n
+Economic Policy Trilemma: Macroeconomic Politics in the 2021 Election

-Kenya Amano and Saori N.Katada\n
+Kenya Amano and Saori N.Katada

-Ed.
-Japan Decides 2021, Chapter 17\n
+## Organization
+**data** : .csv files of current and archived datasets.
+**codebooks** :  detailed information on policies tracked and variables in each dataset.
+To date, policies tracked in terms of their issuance, enactment, expansion, easin, a